marialyck/SocialGraphs/index.md

 _Fig x.x: Wordcloud of information from artits San Quinn's Wikipedia page._

+To get an idea og his top most used words it is counted again and shown as a diagram below.

 The top 10 wordcounts are illustrated into a graph figure x.x.

 ![Image of Yaktocat](img/sanquinn/sanquinn_top10_wiki.png)